Lorain’s International Legacy

-(2) a cheap labor pool, educated in the English language and under a U.S. imposed curriculum;
+- A cheap labor pool, educated in the English language and under the U.S. imposed curriculum;

-(3) proposed emigration of over a third of the island’s population, a security measure to insure the plan’s viability.
+- Proposed emigration of over a third of the island’s population, a security measure to ensure the plan’s viability.

 Although this plan had many downsides, as one saw in the 1970s, it was the primary reason for bringing the Puerto Rican population to Lorain.

 Following World War II, National Tube Company, a division of U.S. Steel, announced, “$100 million expansion and modernization project.”
 The one problem with this expansion was the companies in Lorain had a fierce competition over labor.
 With so many opportunities in town, there was a very large turnover rate in the National Tube Company.
 Therefore, the National Tube Company hired S.G.
 Friedman Labor Agency, a Philadelphia based company to recruit Puerto Rican workers.
 After strenuous tests that included a physical examination, a reading and writing exam in Spanish, and a report of good conduct from the police, 2,000 Puerto Rican men were chosen to work in Lorain, Ohio.
 The first group of Puerto Rican men came on a bus from working at farms in Pennsylvania and Michigan on October 27, 1947.
 The second group came on a plane with 206 Puerto Rican men on February 6, 1948.
 Between 1947 and 1948, 1,000 Puerto Rican men had been recruited to work at the National Tube Company.